© 2020 ROI Hunter

 Real quick: dynamic promotions are ads that pull directly from your feed to generate the ideal promotion in the ideal place for each customer.
 Meta’s dynamic promotions are called Dynamic Product Ads (DPAs), while Google’s dynamic promotions are enabled through Smart Shopping Ads, which include Dynamic Remarketing Display ads and Dynamic Prospecting Display ads.

-While it is possible to run one overall dynamic campaign for the site, you can make your dynamic promotions more effective by filtering your catalog into distinct segments, and creating separate campaigns for each segment.
+While it is possible to run one overall dynamic campaign for the site, you can make your dynamic promotions more effective by filtering your catalogue into distinct segments, and creating separate campaigns for each segment.
 These segments should be filled with products that advance a set goal (e.g. prospecting, increasing ROAS).

 ROI Hunter’s Product Insights feature makes it easy to create these highly specific, goal-oriented segments.
 Product Insights collects product-level data from across your channels, and integrates it with the rest of your feed.
 With this granular data, you gain an understanding of the performance of each product you carry.
 Not each campaign, not each ad set, each product.
-And with that, you can filter your catalog to optimise for any goal you can think of.
+And with that, you can filter your catalogue to optimise for any goal you can think of.

 When I say product badge, dynamic overlay, price badge, etc. I’m talking about additional images like those above that indicate something about the product.
 These badges can be added to each product manually, but that would mean altering the original feed every time you need to make a change.